abhijit-buet/abhijit-buet.github.io/_pages/about.md

 Education
 ======
 * University of Texas Rio Grande Valley, 2019-2021\
-    M.Sc in Electrical Engineering, \
+    M.Sc in Electrical Engineering
-    #CGPA: 4.00 out of 4.00

 * Bangladesh University of Engineering and Technology, 2014-2018\
-    B.Sc. in Electrical Engineering, \
+    B.Sc. in Electrical Engineering
-    #CGPA: 3.59 out of 4.00

 Research experience